Olen/homeassistant-plant/README.md

 #### Via HACS
 * Add this repo as a "Custom repository" with type "Integration"
 * Click "Install" in the new "Home Assistant Plant" card in HACS.
-* Select "Show beta versions" and select the latest beta
 * Install
 * Restart Home Assistant